Focus / Design Goal

 - What routing will create the most efficient duct layout and not compromise the aesthetic goals for the project?

-- Are the Spaces defined appropriately?
+- Are the Spaces defined appropriately to accurately predict the heating and cooling demand?

 - How many Zones are defined in model?
 Is the zoning appropriate for the level of thermal control that you’d like to offer the building’s users?